top of page

 • Kirk Hansen

-• Cheesemaker by day and maple producer in the “not so spare” time.
-After the family sold the cows, Kirk started in the cheesemaking field where he has been working the craft for 24 + years!
-He is currently working to attain the title of Master Cheesemaker.
+• Master Cheesemaker by day and Maple Producer in the “not so spare” time.
+After the family sold the cows, Kirk started in the cheesemaking field where he has been working the craft for 28+ years!
+He has currently attained the title of Master Cheesemaker in Cheddar, Monterey Jack, Cheese Curds and Asiago.
 Although he works 6 days a week, he still manages to make time to spend with the family and enjoys being outdoors.
 You will most likely see him in the “off season” out in the woods with a chainsaw in hand, out in the boat fishing or in the tree stand hunting.
 When it comes to syrup season, Kirk is everything….from the line set-up to tapping to cooking.
 He’s very humble about it all but his family agrees there would be no season if it weren’t for his amazing work ethic.

 Brenda Hansen